HackYourFuture/Node.js/week2/homework/README.md

 > Please help us improve and share your feedback!
 If you find better tutorials or links, please share them by opening a Pull Request.

-# HackYourFuture Node.js - Homework week 1
+# HackYourFuture Node.js - Homework week 2

 ## Assignment:
 Create an http server that can add and subtract from a number, which we will call the "state".
 Please see in `index.js` in this folder as starting material.
 Pay extra attention to line 21, which contains some hints for this week `console.log('New http request received', request.url);`

-Rule 1: DO NOT USE EXPRESS.JS
+**Rule 1**: DO NOT USE EXPRESS.JS

-Rule 2: you can use other packages, but you HAVE to also make a version WITHOUT any NPM packages (http, of course, is not NPM but a node native package)
+**Rule 2**: you can use other packages, but you HAVE to also make a version WITHOUT any NPM packages (http, of course, is not NPM but a node native package)

 ```js
 // The state
 var state = 10;